bitquery/streaming-data-platform-docs/docs/examples/mempool/mempool-api.md

 ## Simulating Pending Transactions

 The below query retrieves information about in-flight transactions, helping you simulate the most recent state.
-It is a way to simulate transactions before sending them on-chain.
+It is a way to see if they will succeed without sending them on-chain.
 The `Success` field tells you if your mempool tranaction is successful and `FaultError` and `FaultError` indicate otherwise.
 You can find query [here](https://ide.bitquery.io/Simulating-Pending-Transactions)

 ```